commotum/CSP-Analysis/Docs/Trigger.md

 **Mental Model (Scope → Trigger → Action)**
 - Scope (what we look at)
   - A bounded set of facts: candidates/csp‑variables inside a unit (row/col/block), a sector/run, or along link‑reachable candidates (chains).
 For chain families, scope is the local subgraph built from `csp-linked`/`exists-link` (and optionally `exists-glink`).
+See [Graphs](Graphs.md) for node/edge types.
 - Trigger (condition)
   - A recognizable arrangement in scope: e.g., “two cells share only the same two numbers” (Naked Pair), or “a chain of length n linking target to a contradiction” (whip[n]).
 Implemented as the left‑hand side (LHS) of a CLIPS `defrule` matching templates (candidates, links, typed relations) and tests.
 - Action (consequence)